BaronBonet/blog/src/content/posts/hex-architecture-and-chat-gpt_part-2.md

 ### Initial prompt

-I added some documentation to the NewsAdapter port in an attempt to guide ChatGPT, and then copied what I thought was all the content it needed.
+I added some documentation to the NewsAdapter port in an attempt to guide ChatGPT, and then copied what I thought was all relevant code it would need to perform this task.

 ```go
 I am creating an application in golang following the principals of hexagonal architecture.
 I would like for you to create an NewYorkTime news adapter that fits the following interface.